Couples Estatre Planning Bundle

 Estate Planning vs Statutory Wills vs 3-Generation Testamentary Trust Wills

-As an Adj Professor, I lecture both the Estate Planning and Superannuation units at different universities.
+As an Adj Professor, I lecture on both the Estate Planning and Superannuation units at different universities.
 I have done so since 1999.

 I have 7 degrees, 4 of them are in law including my doctorate.
 My research was on Estate Planning and succession planning.